What Is Therapeutic Listening?

-Many mental health problems such as depression, anxiety, and addictions thrive on loneliness and it’s a vicious cycle.
+Many mental health problems such as depression, anxiety, thrive on loneliness and it’s a vicious cycle.
 Human closeness is important for our wellbeing and the lack of it can make things worse for an individual with mental health issues.
 The lack of emotional support can cause mental health issues to magnify and in turn, that makes it harder to speak and to share feelings.

 For people dealing with a mental health concern, it is difficult to open up and be able to talk to someone about it.
 Besides the fear of being judged by friends, family, or coworkers, there is the overall social stigma around mental health.
 Also, people often hesitate to talk about it simply because they think that no one will listen or that no one cares.